taehyunnkim/vulnalert/README.md

 | POST /api/v1/users/ms-login                 | Given Microsoft Account's access token, create user session and save user information in the database |
 | POST /api/v1/users/logout                   | Destroy user session                                                                                  |

+## Things To Do
+### Frontend
+- Unregister a library
+- Add data to chart in Dashboard page
+- Screen size responsiveness
+- Pagination for libraries and vulnerabilities page
+- Email HTML template
+- Add published date for vulnerabilities

+### Backend
+- New / Past vulnerability scraper
+- Mark vulnerability as patched or ignored.

+### New Features (Potentially)
+- Filters for libraries and vulnerabilities
+- Account / Settings page
+- Different email addresses for alerts
+- Group libraries into collections or projects
+- Collectively enable/disable alert for all libraries in specific project
+- Regular Sign In / Account Registration
+- Vulnerability mitigation information / resources scraper
+- Different notification methods / integrations (Text Message, Discord, Slack, etc.)
+- More identity providers

 ## Documentation

 ### Full Stack Application
-> When running the full-stack application, the frontend production build is created, so the hot loading feature will be disabled.
+> When running the full-stack application, the frontend production build is served by the web server, so the hot loading feature will be disabled.
+> :warning: The database used in development mode is different from the database used in the production environment.

-To run full-stack web application in production mode, run the following command: `npm run prod`
+To run full-stack web application in development mode, run the following command: `npm run prod`

-To run full-stack web application in development mode, run the following command: `npm run dev`
+To run full-stack web application in debug mode, run the following command: `npm run dev`

 - - -
 ### Frontend